sucaritas/Focus/README.md

 }
 ```

-**Config_1** is the name of the name of the configuration.
+**Config_1** is the name of config. property
-**key:value** is a pair of key value variation **key** is the key and **value** is the value.
+**key:value** is a pair of key value variation **key** is the "name" of the variation and **value** is the value of the variation (for example **Language:En-US**).
-**Constant** is a constant reoresented in the dictionary as a key without value.
+**Constant** is a constant represented in the dictionary as a key without value.

-matching rules are simple as well, each property is evaluated based on the declared order.
-The first property that matched is able to satisfy all of its own constraints gets selected.
+Matching rules are simple as well, each property is evaluated based on the declared order.
+The first entry in the property that matches all of its constraints gets selected.
 Constraints are groupd all together into a dictionary.
 Constants are added as Keys with a empty string value.

 ```C#